 Eviction Ban in Marin County

-On Tuesday May 26th, 2020, the Marin County Board of Supervisors approved amendments to Resolution 2020-40, which bars evictions in Marin County due to the public health emergency arising from COVID-19, and is in effect countywide, in every city, town and unincorporated area of Marin.
-The amendments include the extension of the eviction moratorium in Marin County to June 30, 2020 for all residential tenants.
-The Resolution includes a 90-day repayment period after this time for residential tenants.
-Commercial tenants have a 90-day repayment period that begins after May 31, 2020.
+On Tuesday July 28th, 2020, the Marin County Board of Supervisors approved Resolution 2020-84, amendment to Resolution 2020-60, which bars evictions in Marin County due to the public health emergency arising from COVID-19, and is in effect countywide, in every city, town and unincorporated area of Marin.
+Resolution 2020-84 extends the eviction moratorium in Marin County to September 30, 2020 for all residential tenants that are suffering financial impact due to the COVID-19 pandemic.
+The Resolution includes a 90-day repayment period after this date for residential tenants.

 Staff Report: English